La Madeleine Country Potato Soup is a wonderfully creamy and rich potato soup.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 What makes the La Madeleine county potato soup so good?
-La Madeleine makes a delicious bowl of soup due to the leeks that are added to this potato recipe.
+La Madeleine makes a delicious bowl of soup due to the leeks that are added to this potato soup recipe.
 Leeks had a mild flavor that taste like mild onions.

 The soup starts out like many soups, you will saute the leeks and onions in butter until they are tender.

-When you saute the leeks and onions together, you do not want to allow the leeks and onion to brown.
+When you saute the leeks and onions together, you do not want to allow the leeks and onions to brown.
 Allowing the leeks and onions to brown will give the soup a nutty flavor that isn’t quite right for this soup.

-You can use fresh or dried thyme, but try not to omit the thyme because it adds a richness to the flavor of this potato soup.
+You can use fresh or dried thyme, but try not to omit the thyme because it adds richness to the flavor of this potato soup.